Cold Asian Noodle Salad

 Ingredient Notes

-- Vegetables: The recipe calls for carrot, scallion, bell pepper and cabbage but if you’re missing one, that’s ok!
+- Vegetables: The recipe calls for carrot, scallion, red bell peppers, napa cabbage and red cabbage but if you’re missing one, that’s ok!

 - Cilantro: If you’re not a fan, you can leave this out or try another herb like Thai basil.

-- Noodles: You can use regular or whole-wheat spaghetti or linguini noodles, soba noodles or brown rice or buckwheat noodles for a gluten-free option.
+- Noodles: You can use regular or whole-wheat spaghetti or linguini noodles, ramen noodles, soba noodles or brown rice or buckwheat noodles for a gluten-free option.

 - Ginger & Garlic: These are used in the sauce.
 If you don’t have fresh ginger and garlic on hand, you can use garlic powder and ground ginger in a pinch.